Akhil841/wordle-clone/README.md

 # wordle-clone
-A clone of Wordle written in Java.
-Mainly written so I can test Makefile.

 ## Introduction

 The game [Wordle](https://en.wikipedia.org/wiki/Wordle) has recently become popular, so I've tried my hand at making a clone of it.
+I also wrote it because I think Makefiles are cool.

 ## Rules